aws-samples/istio-on-eks/modules/04-security/README.md

 kubectl describe configmap/opa-policy -n workshop
 ```

-The output should look similar to the sample output below.
+The output should look similar to the sample excerpt below.

 ```
 Name:         opa-policy